Michael Duffy (Australian journalist)

-Michael Duffy (born 1957) is an Australian writer and former editor and publisher.
-He edited The Independent Monthly, a general magazine owned by Max Suich and John B Fairfax, from 1993 to 1996.
-Then he and his wife Alex Snellgrove set up a publishing company, Duffy & Snellgrove, that published the first books by Peter Robb, John Birmingham and Rosalie Ham.
+Michael Duffy is an Australian author and former journalist and broadcaster.
+He and his wife the artist Alex Snellgrove own the publishing company Duffy & Snellgrove, which published the first books by Peter Robb (Midnight in Sicily), Ashley Hay (The Secret), John Birmingham (He Died with a Felafel in His Hand) and Rosalie Ham (The Dressmaker).
 Other authors included Les Murray, Mungo MacCallum and John Olsen.
 The company stopped publishing new titles in 2005.